Mastermind Agenda – The difference between success and failure:

 Goals & Objectives

-No great Mastermind agenda would be complete without the tracking of goals and objectives.
+No great Mastermind meeting agenda would be complete without the tracking of goals and objectives.
 It’s one thing to state to your tribe your intentions and what you want to achieve.
 But the value is with the accountability of reviewing the goals you set and making sure that you actually achieved them.
 We can’t stress this often enough – your goals need to be S.M.A.R.T and it’s worth reviewing our epic blog on vision and goal setting to ensure that you are working toward the right goals.

 Remember that you still need to allocate a start/end time for this segment and keep an eye on the timing.